docjamming/ASAM-Billing-and-Coding-2026/Resources/state-reimbursement/State_Reimbursement.md

 Below is a breakdown of estimated state level data for Medicaid and Medicare reimbursements for ‌addiction medicine related CPT codes

+Reimbursement rates are presented for six states — New Jersey, California, Ohio, Texas, Alabama, and Colorado — selected to represent each major geographic region of the contiguous United States.
+Each state reflects a distinct reimbursement environment and addiction medicine policy landscape, providing a nationally representative comparison for practitioners across the country.​​​​​​​​​​​​​​​​

 ## Telemedicine

 | CPT codes | NJ Medicaid | Medi-Cal | Alabama | Texas (Child) | Texas (Adults) | Ohio    | Colorado | Medicare Average |